-(1) Private and other payors in our "All Other" category includes revenue from urgent care centers, mobile x-ray and diagnostic operations and other ancillary businesses.
+(1) Private and other payors in our "All Other" category includes revenue from urgent care centers and other ancillary operations.

 Transitional, Skilled and Assisted Living Services

 Skilled Nursing Operations.
 Within our skilled nursing operations, we generate our revenue from Medicaid, private pay, managed care and Medicare payors.
 We believe that our skilled mix, which we define as the number of days our Medicare, managed care and other skilled patients are receiving services at our skilled nursing operations divided by the total number of days patients are receiving services at our skilled nursing operations, from all payor sources (less days from assisted living and independent living services) for any given period, is an important indicator of our success in attracting high-acuity patients because it represents the percentage of our patients who are reimbursed by Medicare, managed care and other skilled payors, for whom we receive higher reimbursement rates.